Sign in

 Which Type of Concrete Form to Use?

-The type of form you&#;ll need depends on several factors.
+The type of form needed depends on several factors.

-• Size of pour: The dimensions of the structure can determine which form would work best.
+• Size of pour: The dimensions of the structure often dictate the most appropriate form.

-• Pressure and weight: The form must be strong enough to withstand the pressure it&#;s placed under.
+• Pressure and weight: The form must be robust enough to withstand applied pressures.

-• Type of compaction: Certain forms handle certain types of compaction better.
+• Type of compaction: Specific forms handle various types of compaction more efficiently.

 How Long Should Concrete Cure Before the Form Is Removed?